Dr. Jay Naylor, D.V.M.

 Dr. Naylor is married and lives in Round Rock.
 He and his wife currently own a Siamese cat “Valentine” and a chocolate Labrador “Tibi”.
 Outside of veterinary medicine, other interests include astronomy, hiking, and traveling.
 He also enjoys playing drums and percussion in church.

 A strong advocate of the need for continuing education in the profession, Dr. Naylor was a long time member of the Texas Academy of Veterinary Practitioners from 1990 until 2017.
 The Academy required its members to attend 150 hours of continuing education every 3 years instead of the 17 hours per year the state required and came into existence to increase opportunities for continuing education.
 Now that there is an increased availability of continuing education, the Academy disbanded in 2017.

 Dr. Megan Leach received her bachelor’s degree in 2013 from the University of the Incarnate Word in Biology, and her Doctorate of Veterinary Medicine from Texas A&M University in 2018.

-Aside from veterinary medicine, she and her husband Ben were collegiate athletes as swimmers and LOVE the water.
-Currently, Ben is a stay-at-home dad taking care of their 1 & 1/2 year old daughter Hope, and preparing for the arrival of their second daughter Olive in August, 2020.
+Aside from veterinary medicine, she and her husband Ben were collegiate athletes as swimmers.
+They enjoy time together outside as a family, especially if it involves water!
+Currently, Ben is a stay-at-home dad taking care of their 3 year old daughter Hope & 1 year old daughter Olive, and they are preparing for the arrival of baby Leach #3 in August, 2022.

 Dr. Colleen Lutz, D.V.M.